 Already filled up with pegs and being used!

-If you liked this tutorial - there are many more on my tutorials page.
+If you liked this tutorial - there are over 100 free sewing tutorials on

 Why not take a look?